llilasbenson/webscraping-workshop-nov2017/Tutorials/3-CastroSpeeches-tutorial.md

         file_out.write('\n')
 ```

 Now we have a text file containing all the URLs we want to scrape content from.
-Open the Castro's shared folder on the desktop to open the `urls-speeches.txt` file we just made.
+Navigate to the Castro_speeches folder within the shared folder on the desktop to open the `urls-speeches.txt` file we just made.

 The next step is to create a new folder called 'speeches' where we'll dump all the text we scrape from the list of URLs we have.